EpocDotFr/rwrs/discord_bot.md

 - `server`: displays information about the specified server.
 Parameters:
     - `name`: required.
 Full server name isn't required

 - `servers`: displays the first 10 currently active servers with room.
+    - Parameters:
+        - `type`: optional.
+Filter servers by game type.
+One of `vanilla`, `pacific` or `rwd`.
+Defaults to no filtering
-Options (order doesn't matter):
+    - Options (order doesn't matter):
         - `--ranked`: only return ranked (official) servers

 - `now` (alias: `currently`): displays numbers about the current players and servers.